meilisearch/documentation/learn/core_concepts/documents.md

 A field is a set of two data items linked together: an attribute and a value.
 Documents are made up of fields.

-An attribute functions a bit like a variable in most programming languages, that is, it is a name that allows you to store, access, and describe some data.
+An attribute functions a bit like a variable in most programming languages.
+It is a name that allows you to store, access, and describe some data.
 That data is the attribute's value.
 In the case of strings, a value **[can contain at most 65535 positions](/learn/advanced/known_limitations.md#maximum-number-of-words-per-attribute)**.
 Words exceeding the 65535 position limit will be ignored.

 Every field has a data type dictated by its value.
 Every value must be a valid [JSON data type](https://www.w3schools.com/js/js_json_datatypes.asp).